Dylan Carlson Player Props: Cardinals vs. Twins

 Dylan Carlson At The Plate

-- Carlson is hitting .227 with six doubles, a triple, five home runs and 23 walks.
+- Carlson has six doubles, a triple, five home runs and 23 walks while batting .225.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.